popova-mariia/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-System detects invalid patient ID.
+System detects invalid patient index.
     * 3a1.
 System requests for the correct data.
     * 3a2.
 Nurse enters new data
     * Steps 3a1-3a2 are repeated until the data entered are correct.
     * Use case resumes from step 4.

 * 3b.
-System does not find a patient with the provided ID.
+System does not find a patient with the provided index.
     * 3b1.
 System informs the Nurse that no matching patient exists.
     * 3b2.
-System requests a different patient ID.
+System requests a different patient index.
     * 3b3.
-Nurse provides a new patient ID.
+Nurse provides a new patient index.
     * Steps 3b1–3b3 are repeated until a matching patient is found.
     * Use case resumes from step 4.